mtenorio50/iotMonitoringCapstone/README.md

 ## What this project demonstrates

 1) Minimal device telemetry
-- ESP32 publishes a heartbeat (`hb`) every fixed interval plus small context signals (e.g., RSSI, uptime) to help disambiguate comms quality and device resets.
+- ESP32 publishes `uptime_ms` and `rssi_dbm` every 30 seconds to help disambiguate comms quality and device resets.
+The arrival of any telemetry message acts as the heartbeat signal.

 2) Arrival + absence as first-class events
 - Telemetry arrival is an event.